simen/futurevalue/README.markdown

 Usage
 =====

-Basically a Future::Value wraps a thread in such a way that it looks like you get the result of a time consuming operation directly.
+Basically a Future::Value wraps a thread in such a way that it looks like you get the result of a time-consuming operation directly.
 Not until you try to access the result will the thread actually block.
 In this way you may write asynchronous code that looks like traditional straight down ruby.
 Especially useful for performing a number of http-requests and let them run in parallel while you perform other tasks.

     # a, b and c are all "calculated" in parallel.
     a = Future::Value.new { sleep(2); "Hello" }
     b = Future::Value.new { sleep(3); "from the"}
     c = Future::Value.new { sleep(1); "future!" }
-    # the moment the content of the values is needed, the main tread blocks until data is ready
+    # the moment the content of the values is needed, the main thread blocks until data is ready
     "#{a} #{b} #{c}"
       => Hello from the future
     # total time taken: 3 seconds as opposed to 6 with the traditional way